AcademySoftwareFoundation/OpenColorIO/docs/developers/bindings/PythonAPI.rst

 Description
 ***********

-A color configuration (:py:class:`Config`) defines all the color spaces to be available at runtime.
+A color configuration (:py:class:`PyOpenColorIO.Config`) defines all the color spaces to be available at runtime.

-(:py:class:`Config`)  is the main object for interacting with this library.
+(:py:class:`PyOpenColorIO.Config`)  is the main object for interacting with this library.
 It encapsulates all the information necessary to use customized :py:class:`PyOpenColorIO.ColorSpaceTransform` and :py:class:`PyOpenColorIO.DisplayTransform` operations.